FREQUENTLY ASKED QUESTIONS

 1. What is the role of CCEI?

 The Councils on Chiropractic Education International (CCEI) was established in 2001 by the chiropractic accrediting agencies in Australasia, Canada, Europe and the United States of America to ensure high standards for chiropractic education worldwide.
-The role of CCEI is not to accredit individual programs but to provide an International Framework for Chiropractic Education and Accreditation for the chiropractic accrediting organisations of the world to ensure the quality of the education of chiropractors internationally.
+The role of CCEI is not to accredit individual programmes but to provide an International Framework for Chiropractic Education and Accreditation for the chiropractic accrediting organisations of the world to ensure the quality of the education of chiropractors internationally.

-The CCEI carries out its commitment to excellence in chiropractic education by establishing and upholding the Framework, aiding in the development and recognition of new accrediting bodies in geographic regions where such agencies are not currently operating, and by providing accreditation services by CCEI’s member agencies to chiropractic educational programs situated in areas not currently served by a CCEI member agency.
+The CCEI carries out its commitment to excellence in chiropractic education by establishing and upholding the Framework, aiding in the development and recognition of new accrediting bodies in geographic regions where such agencies are not currently operating, and by providing accreditation services by CCEI’s member agencies to chiropractic educational programmes situated in areas not currently served by a CCEI member agency.

 The CCEI has had significant success in achieving its objectives and continues to work to maintain a high standard of education and accreditation amongst its member agencies.
 The Framework was developed through extensive international consultation, and a consensus process of the four CCEI member agencies at the time.
 Member agencies have standards and processes which meet or exceed those of the Framework.
 CCEI has a Statement of Equivalence on its website which, among other things, assists in the portability of suitably trained chiropractors internationally.
 Quality assurance is an ongoing process, and CCEI will continue to lead, facilitate and be part of forums and discussion on educational standards, professional competency and accreditation processes from the chiropractic profession.